kasi-sj/code-sync/README.md

 </table>

-Here are some of the project's best features:

-    Tracks user screen time across websites
-    Implements business logic for screen time tracking Handles user authentication and authorization
-    Visualizes screen time analytics in an intuitive dashboard Allows users to restrict and limit website access

 <h2>📁 Project Structure</h2>

 This repository consists of three main components:

     Backend: Built with Ruby on Rails
     Frontend: Built with Next.js
-    Desktop: Built with TAURI (RUST)
+    Desktop: Built with Tauri

 Each component has its own detailed README file with specific setup instructions and features.
 <h2>📄 Subproject READMEs</h2>